Courses and registrations

 More information can be found on this website.

-Course pre-registration for Spring Semester 2020 (SS 2020) will take place January 3 – 28, 2020.
+Course pre-registration for Fall Semester 2020 (FS 2020) will take place June 15 – September 1, 2020.
 During this time, students have to register for all the classes they want to study.

 The registration of courses at the VSE, has to be effected through the university information system InSIS.
 No other option!!!